giry-dev/mangrove-docs/docs/developers/contracts/technical-references/tick-ratio.md

 [???
 To add a reference to function `tickFromRatio` ??]

 In order to translate 'ratio' to 'price', one must decide which of the tokens is the base and which is the quote.
-You will see in the coming "[offer lists](./taking-and-making-offers/offer-list.md)" section that a given market (ex: WETH/DAI) is present on the two side of the book (bids and asks).
+You will see in the coming "[offer lists](./taking-and-making-offers/offer-list.md)" section that a given market (ex: WETH/DAI) is present on the two sides of the book (bids and asks).

 It means that **depending on which side** you are looking at, the ratio will be **inverted**.
 Let's illustrate that: